Sh1penfire/Endless-Rusting/README.md

 # Endless Rusting

 ## About
-Endless Rusting was origionaly made because I wanted to try learn java, but now I'm continuing to work on it because I'm finding it fun.
+Endless Rusting was origionaly made because I wanted to try learn java, but now I continued to work on it because I was finding it fun.
+At the moment, it is only being maintained.
 The mod is about fleshing out the lore of PTER, and adding new mechanics which fit with vanilla.

 ## Dev Note
 Hi, Sh1penfire here.
 About the development of Endless Rusting, im pututing it on hold.
 It is no longer my main project but I will continue working on it slowly and releasing patches.
 If you find any bugs please post an issue, it would be much appreciated :D